 Will I need to hand-write anything?

 Nope!
 All done through gradescope/VS Code!

 What new topics should I know for the quiz?

-- Always good to refresh quick on what we previously covered for last quiz (see FAQ for quizzes 0 and 1!)
+- Anything we previously covered for last quiz (see FAQ for quiz 0!)

 What is the breakdown of question styles?

 Primarily we will be asking you to apply the concepts from above to come up with function implementations similar to what you have been working on in the exercises and the last quiz.

 When just talking about if and else, it is the equivalent of a True/False question.
 Either the condition is true, or it is false, and based off of this, only one of the two paths will run.

 if grade >= 60: print("You passed!") else: print("Oof")